 - Retainer Medical Practice Application

-The Oregon DPC law is probably the second worst available (only West Virginia's DPC law is worse).
+The Oregon DPC law is easily the worst of all states.
 DPC physicians will be disappointed in many ways:

 - The law fails to explicitly state that DPC is "not insurance"